syncfusion/blazor-docs/src/treemap/treemap/getting-started.md

 </SfTreeMap>
 ```

-> Refer [code block](#adding-treemap-component-to-an-application) to know the property value of `GrowthReport`.
+> Refer [code block](#adding-treemap-component-to-an-application) to know the property value of **GrowthReport**.

 ![TreeMap with title](images/treemap-with-title.png)

 ## Apply color mapping

 The color mapping feature supports customization of item colors based on the underlying value received from bounded data.
-Specify the field name from which the values have to be compared for the shapes in [`RangeColorValuePath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_RangeColorValuePath) property in [`SfTreeMap`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html).

-Specify range value and color in [`TreeMapLeafColorMapping`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html).
-Here 'Orange' is specified for the range '0 - 3000' and 'Green' is specified for the range '3000 - 20000'.
+Specify the field name from which the values have to be compared for the shapes in [`RangeColorValuePath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_RangeColorValuePath) property in [`SfTreeMap`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html).
+Specify range value and color in [`TreeMapLeafColorMapping`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafColorMapping.html).
+Here **"Orange"** is specified for the range **"0 - 3000"** and **"Green"** is specified for the range **"3000 - 20000"**.

 ```csharp
 <SfTreeMap DataSource="GrowthReport"